What Does Pinworm Rash Look Like? | Clear Signs Explained

 The cycle begins when eggs cause itching → scratching breaks skin → inflammation worsens → more itching follows → further scratching damages skin → secondary infections may develop.

 Breaking this cycle is crucial for healing and symptom relief.
-Treating the worm infection stops new egg deposits, while soothing creams and hygiene measures calm inflammation and prevent reinfection.
+Treating the worm infection stops new egg deposits, while soothing creams and hygiene measures calm inflammation and help prevent reinfection.

 How To Differentiate Pinworm Rash From Other Rashes